 A typical workshop runs a full day of intensive training.
 Longer options are available.

 The Institute's film, Rethinking Beaver: old nuisance or new partner?
 This film features 6 ranchers and one early "pioneer" in the use of beaver as a stream restoration tool, from Nevada, Idaho and New Mexico, talking straight to other ranchers about the pros and cons of beaver.

 Expert information on beaver behavior and ecology that demystifies seemingly whacky beaver behavior, like "Why do they keep building the dam back in the same spot, no matter how many times I tear it out?" so you can out-smart beaver.

-And the best part - the hands-on building of flow devices.
-Workshop participants will be doing this themselves - if possible, the constructed devices will be immediately installed and used on the ranch hosting the workshop.
+And the best part - the hands-on building of flow devices and other activities.
+Workshop participants will be doing this themselves - and if possible, the constructed devices will be immediately installed and used on the ranch hosting the workshop.